Last Updated on

 Table of Contents

-The #1 benefit is that you save a LOT of money.
+The #1 benefit is that you'll save a LOT of money.
 Like, 30-50% less than a comparable store-bought brand.

-Tuft And Needle, one of the newer companies in the market, put together this interesting comparison below that explains why online mattresses cost so much less.
+Tuft And Needle put together the following comparison chart that explains why online mattresses cost so much less.

 As you can see, selling mattresses online direct from the factory eliminates a lot of markup and middlemen, which cuts a lot of cost out of a mattress: